 In addition to the charter rate, the client usually pays an APA (Advance Provisioning Allowance) prior to beginning the charter, in order to cover the running expenses not provided for in the charter rate (see above).
 This deposit usually amounts to 30% of the charter rate under the provisions specified above.

-The allowance generally covers fuel for four hours of cruising (depending on the yacht), port fees, all onboard meals and drinks for passengers as well as other onboard expenses during your trip.
+The allowance generally covers fuel for cruising and generators, port fees, all onboard meals and drinks for passengers as well as other onboard expenses during your trip.
 At the end of your charter, you will receive a detailed breakdown of these expenses (food supplies, fuel consumption according to the yacht log, etc.) supported by invoices.
 You will either get a refund of any amount outstanding or, if the expenses exceed your APA, you will be required to cover the difference by the time of disembarkation.

 The captain keeps accounts of running expenses and warns both the broker and the client in advance if an overdraft is about to occur.
 This ensures you have sufficient time to make the necessary financial arrangements.